fnando/superconfig/README.md

 #=> [SUPERCONFIG] DATABASE_URL (the leader database) is not defined
 ```

+### Rails credentials

-I'd like to centralize access to my credentials; there's a handy mechanism for
+I like to centralize access to my Rails credentials; there's a handy mechanism
-doing that with `SuperConfig`:
+for doing that with `SuperConfig`:

 ```ruby
 Config = SuperConfig.new do